Select Curatorial Projects

 Nelson, BC

-A group exhibition that explored the symbolic associations of water through the juxtaposition of selected artifacts from Touchstones Nelson’s archives with the work of nine contemporary artists.
+This is one of the shows I produced as gallery curator for the Museum.
+It’s group exhibition that explored the symbolic associations of water through the juxtaposition of selected artifacts from Touchstones Nelson’s archives with the work of nine contemporary artists.
 Selected artists include, Chris Welsby, Julie Castonguay, Boukje Elzinga, Patrick Field, Marilyn James, Tanya Pixie Johnson, Destanne Norris, Karen Rice and Nancy Rosenblum.

 THIRST: Thinking with our senses